 Projects are needed in every semester, and can cover topics such as data analytics, optimisation, process analysis/improvement and predictive modelling.
 We are happy to work with companies on specific Non-Disclosure Agreement and Intellectual Property arrangements.

 The 40.011 Data and Business Analytics course commences September every year.
 If you would like to propose a project for this course, please complete the project proposal form (one form per project) and submit it online.
 We will respond to you once we have received your submission.

 Donate To An Award

 We welcome donations for awards to recognise the most outstanding students in our focus tracks and courses.
 Donors will have awards named after them and gain access to the profiles of prospective award recipients.
 Donors will also be invited to attend award days and graduation events to present the award to the student winners.

-Currently we offer five focus tracks – Business Analytics, Operations Research, Urban Infrastructure Systems, Financial Services and Supply Chain and Logistics and more than 25 courses.
+Currently we offer five focus tracks – Business Analytics and Operations Research, Financial Services, Supply Chain and Logistics, Urban Infrastructure Systems, and Aviation and more than 25 courses.
 We appreciate donations in the following forms:

 - A minimum of $5,000 per year for focus track awards